A delicious, easy, and budget-friendly meal – it’s almost too good to be true! Creamy chicken and mushrooms is comforting, satisfying, and tasty.

 - 3 ounces reduced-fat cream cheese

-- 1/2 cup grated extra sharp cheddar cheese
+- ½ cup grated extra sharp cheddar cheese

-- 3 tablespoons skim milk
+- 3 tablespoons skim milk, more as needed

-- cooked brown rice for serving
+- cooked brown rice, for serving

-- fresh parsley for serving
+- fresh parsley, for garnish

 - Reduce heat to medium and add onions.
 Cook, stirring, until softened and translucent, about 5 minutes.
 Add mushrooms and continue cooking until mushrooms are cooked.
 Add chicken back in along with garlic.
 Cook for 1 minute or until fragrant.